HBCU Sports

 It was recently reported that Sanders would be offered an annual contract in the $5 million range with incentives that could expand it to as high as $7 million.

-“There were a number of highly qualified and impressive candidates interested in becoming the next head football coach at Colorado, but none of them had the pedigree, the knowledge and the ability to connect with student-athletes like Deion Sanders,” CU athletic director Rick George said in a statement.
-“Not only will Coach Prime energize our fanbase, I’m confident that he will lead our program back to national prominence while leading a team of high quality and high character.”
+“There were a number of highly qualified and impressive candidates interested in becoming the next head football coach at Colorado, but none of them had the pedigree, the knowledge, and the ability to connect with student-athletes like Deion Sanders,” CU athletic director Rick George said in a statement.
+“Not only will Coach Prime energize our fanbase, but I’m confident that he will lead our program back to national prominence while leading a team of high quality and high character.”

 Sanders had maintained earlier this year that he would entertain overtures from interested FBS schools as Jackson State’s profile soared under his leadership.